BABY

 Though your first impulse may be to clean this goop off ASAP, many parents instead rub the vernix into the skin and hold off the first sponge bath for a few hours (up to a day) to let the vernix continue its important job.
 In fact, the World Health Organisation recommends leaving the vernix on the skin for at least 6 hours and preferably 24 hours to give your baby its full benefit.

 After a day or so, the vernix often starts to get a little smelly and you will want to do a little soapy sponge bath to clean off any bacteria starting to collect on your little baby’s delicate skin.
 You may need to use a moistened cotton swab to remove the thicker layer of vernix deposited deep in your baby’s skin folds.
-Don’t stress over getting it all out right away…it often takes three to five days to remove it, bit by bit.
+Do not stress over getting it all out right away…it often takes three to five days to remove it, bit by bit.

-There is one case in which vernix should be washed off right away, and that’s if it has become mixed with meconium, aka Baby’s first poop.
+There is one case in which vernix should be washed off right away, and that is if it has become mixed with meconium, aka Baby’s first poop.
 In that event, it may be safer to wash away the vernix to prevent baby from getting it on the hands and eating the meconium.